PHB33/.github/profile/suicide_info.md

 # Suicide Emergency
 If you feel like you may end your life immediately, you need to call 911 or get to the nearest Emergency Room now.

-In metro-Atlanta we recommend Northside Hospital (1000 Johnson Ferry Rd, Atlanta) or Piedmont Hospital (1968 Peachtree Rd, Atlanta).
-Grady should be used as a last resort (they have undisclosed relations with the CIA).
+In metro-Atlanta we recommend Piedmont Hospital ER (1968 Peachtree Rd, Atlanta).

+Northside Hospital (1000 Johnson Ferry Rd, Atlanta) and Grady have undisclosed relations with the CIA.

 # Suicidal Thoughts
 - National Suicide Prevention Hotline: 800-273-TALK (8255)